 We have grown up in a climate which persuades us to accept the criterion of reality which science has provided us.
 Researches in biology, psychology and history suggest that man is a creature of reflexes, at the mercy of the forces of the environment and capable of being shaped and controlled by applied sciences.
 To the Psalmist's question, "What is man that thou art mindful of him," mid-twentieth-century science answers that man is an animated machine or at best an animal.
 The biological view of man set forth in Aristotle's De Anima was supplemented by the ideal of the theoretical life in his Ethics.
-The religious view which insists on treating man, as, at least in some degree. free, autonomous, purposive and rational, cannot be established by the controlled experiments in the laboratory.
+The religious view which insists on treating man, as, at least in some degree, free, autonomous, purposive and rational, living human being whose mortal mother was fabled to have been got with child by an immortal sire, and this divine deed, which must shock the sensibilities of a philosophic soul as a vulgar moral transgression when it was attributed to an Olympian, was to shine in the self-revelation of a God, whose power was love and whose Godhead was as wholly present in the Son as in the Father-as a voluntary evacuation of His own Divinity which was a supreme act of self-sacrifice for the redemption of His fallen creatures."
+Arnold J. Toynbee: A Study of History, Vol. VII (1954), p.
+458. cannot be established by the controlled experiments in the laboratory.
 These latter do not deal with the modes in which man is aware of himself as a conscious subject.

 Thanks to technology, new forms of economic organisation have come into being in which the individual is losing his sense of uniqueness and of unity with others.
 Our society is fast becoming one of vast organisations and diminishing personal relationships.
-The influence of the family, the village group, the local authority, the temple, the church or the mosque is The people are restless, volatile, seldom in waning.
-Those who are immersed in the facilities repose. which technical progress has put at our disposal find it difficult to make the effort for self-mastery.
+The influence of the family, the village group, the local authority, the temple, the church or the mosque is waning.
+The people are restless, volatile, seldom in repose.
+Those who are immersed in the facilities which technical progress has put at our disposal find it difficult to make the effort for self-mastery.
 The more we depend on the gadgets which enable us to lead a life of comfort at the material level, the more estranged do we become from ourselves.